milosh012/backbone-coffeescript-requirejs-testem/README.md

 backbone-coffeescript-requirejs-testem
 ======================================

-Boilerplate for AMB JS Backbone application written in CoffeeScript.
+Boilerplate for AMD JS Backbone application written in CoffeeScript.
 Testing is done using Testem (mocha).